anthony-linaro/shrinkwrap/documentation/userguide/quickstart.rst

   %YAML 1.2
   ---
-  name: ns-edk2-dt
+  name: ns-edk2
-  fullname: ns-edk2-dt.yaml
+  fullname: ns-edk2.yaml
-  description: 'Best choice for: I want to run Linux on FVP, booting with device tree,
+  description: 'Best choice for: I want to run Linux on FVP, booting with ACPI/DT, and
-    and have easy control over its command line.
+    have easy control over its command line.

-    Builds on ns-edk2-acpi.yaml, but adds a device tree that is passed to the kernel to use instead of ACPI.
-See the description in that file for details.
+    Brings together TF-A and EDK2 to provide a simple non-secure world environment running on FVP.
+Allows easy specification of the kernel image and command line, and rootfs at runtime (see rtvars).
+ACPI is provided by UEFI.

     An extra rtvar is added (DTB) which allows specification of a custom device tree.
-    By default (if not overriding the rtvar), the upstream kernel device tree is used.'
+    By default (if not overriding the rtvar), the upstream kernel device tree is used.
+    DT is enabled by default.
+Use ''acpi=force'' to enable ACPI boot.

+    By default (if not overriding the rtvars) a sensible command line is used that will set up the console for logging and attempt to mount the rootfs image from the FVP''s virtio block device.
+However the default rootfs image is empty, so the kernel will panic when attempting to mount; the user must supply a rootfs if it is required that the kernel completes its boot.
+No default kernel image is supplied and the config will refuse to run unless it is explicitly specified.

+    Note that by default, a pre-canned flash image is loaded into the model, which contains UEFI variables directing EDK2 to boot to the shell.
+This will cause startup.nsh to be executed and will start the kernel boot.
+This way everything is automatic.
+    By default, all EDK2 output is muxed to stdout.
+If you prefer booting UEFI to its UI, override the EDK2FLASH rtvar with an empty string and override terminals.''bp.terminal_0''.type to ''telnet''.'
   concrete: true
   graph: {}
   build: